 Justice Reinvestment in Wyoming

 The legislation provides additional tools to support judges as they determine probation terms and sentence lengths; increases support for victims of crime; holds people on probation and parole accountable with swift, certain, and proportional sanctions; and focuses probation resources on people during the time when they are most likely to fail on supervision.
-By achieving targeted reductions in revocations, the state expects to avert up to $18.1 million in contract bed costs by FY2024.
+By achieving targeted reductions in revocations, the state expects to avert up to $18.1 million in contract bed costs by 2024.
 This is money that can then be reinvested in increasing the availability and effectiveness of community-based behavioral health treatment for people on community supervision.

 In early 2020, the state legislature passed House Bill 0031 to strengthen behavioral health treatment and programming for people in the criminal justice system with evidence-based practices and robust quality assurance measures.
-To support statewide implementation of new treatment guidelines and standards, the bill also appropriates more than $300,000 to staff the DOC’s quality improvement unit.
+To support statewide implementation of new treatment guidelines and standards, the bill also appropriated more than $300,000 to staff the DOC’s quality improvement unit.
 This unit will be responsible for training and oversight to ensure that the new guidelines are implemented properly across the state.